Naval Air Facility Adak: Adak Army Airfield

 On June 6/7, 1942, the Japanese Navy and Army participated in the only invasion of the United States during World War II through the Aleutian Islands of Kiska and Attu as part of the Aleutian Islands Campaign.
 Despite the first loss of U.S. soil to a foreign enemy since the War of 1812, the campaign was not considered a priority by the Joint Chiefs of Staff.
-British Prime Minister Churchill stated that sending forces to attack the Japanese presence there was a diversion from the North African Campaign and Admiral Chester Nimitz saw it as a diversion from his operations in the Central Pacific.
-Commanders in Alaska, however, believed the Japanese occupiers would establish airbases in the Aleutians that would put major cities along the United States West Coast within range of their bombers and once the islands were again in United States hands, forward bases could be established to attack Japan from there.
+British Prime Minister Churchill stated that sending forces to attack the Japanese presence there was a diversion from the North African Campaign.
+Admiral Chester Nimitz saw it as a diversion from his operations in the Central Pacific.

+Commanders in Alaska believed the Japanese occupiers would establish airbases in the Aleutians that would put major cities along the United States West Coast within range of their bombers.
+Once the islands were again in United States hands, forward bases could be established to attack Japan from there.

 The establishment of Adak Army Airfield (Code Name A-2, also "Longview") on 30 August 1942 gave the United States Army Air Forces a forward base to attack the Japanese forces on Kiska Island.
 The landing was made in a storm and within a week additional forces, including the 807th Engineer Aviation Battalion were landed on the island at Kuhluk Bay.
-However, the island had not been properly surveyed to find a suitable site to build the airfield.
+The island had not been properly surveyed to find a suitable site to build the airfield.
 A very quick survey of the coast located a tidal marsh which had a firm foundation of sand and gravel beneath it.

-Work began on 2 September with the construction of an enclosing dike around the marsh and a system of drainage canals drain off the water, followed by scraping off the topsoil to reach the gravel underneath.
-Additional gravel and then a sand runway was laid down.
+Work began on 2 September, with the construction of an enclosing dike around the marsh and a system of drainage canals drain off the water.
+The topsoil was scraped off to reach the gravel underneath.
+Additional gravel and a sand runway was laid down.
 By 10 September enough construction had been completed that a 73d Bomb Squadron B-18 Bolo successfully landed on the runway.
-A 5,000 ft Pierced Steel Planking was laid down shortly afterward and the transports from the 42d Troop Carrier Squadron arrived the following day, landing on compacted sand next to where the matting was being laid.
+A 5,000 ft Pierced Steel Planking was laid down shortly afterward.
+The transports from the 42d Troop Carrier Squadron arrived the following day, landing on compacted sand next to where the matting was being laid.